apiaryio/api-blueprint/Tutorial.md

             }
 ```

-This example returns a 201 status code, along with HTTP headers and a JSON Body.
+This example returns a `201` status code, along with HTTP headers and a body.

 ```markdown
 + Response 201 (application/json)